by Scott Mehl © Unofficial Royalty 2015

 Elisabeth had four siblings:

-Elisabeth was raised and educated at home, and from a very early age developed a passion for the arts.
-She also, through the efforts of her parents, gained an understanding and appreciation for helping those less fortunate.
+Elisabeth was raised and educated at home.
+From a very early age developed a passion for the arts.
+Through her parents’ efforts, she gained an understanding and appreciation for helping those less fortunate.
 These interests would later make her a very beloved Queen in Belgium.

 On February 17, 1934, her husband, King Albert I, was killed in a mountain climbing accident and was succeeded by their elder son, King Leopold III.
 Elisabeth withdrew from public life, so as not to hinder the efforts of her daughter-in-law, now Queen Astrid.
 However, in August 1935, Astrid was killed in an automobile accident in Switzerland.
 The Dowager Queen Elisabeth returned to public life, doing her best to support her son and his young family, and resuming her position as the first lady of the land.
 She continued with her patronage of the arts, establishing the National Orchestra of Belgium, the Queen Elisabeth Music Competition, the new Royal Library of Belgium, and the Queen Elisabeth Music Chapel.